pycontribs/django-alexa/README.rst

     ]

     # Note currently you cannot distinctly service multiple apps from one django project
-    # All intents and utterances will be generated for each app - known limitation
+    # All intents and utterances will be generated for each app with an "alexa.py"
-    ALEXA_APP_IDS = ("Your Amazon Alexa App ID",) ALEXA_CERT_FILEPATH = "path to cert file used for amazon alexa app" ALEXA_PUBLIC_KEY_FILEPATH = "path the key file for the cert file"
+    ALEXA_APP_IDS = ("Your Amazon Alexa App ID",) ALEXA_ENABLE_REQUEST_VERIFICATON = True

 The ALEXA_* variables are used for incoming request validation for alexa skills request from amazon to your django app.
+There is also a variable for turning this verification off during testing/debugging.

 In your django urls.py add the following: